NomisIV/website/src/blog/2021-10-08-android-sucks.md

 In case someone cares about this (who am I kidding, this blog is literally about the things no one asks me), here are some other things I like to set up and use on my phone:

-- Syncthing for file syncronization between my phone and my computer
+- Syncthing for file synchronization between my phone and my computer
 - FairEmail as a mail client
 - DavX⁵ for synchronizing calendar events and contacts with my WebCal server
-- GCam for better photos and auxillary camera support
+- GCam for better photos and auxiliary camera support
 - FlorisBoar for an open source keyboard
 - Scoop for error catching (how the ~~fuck~~ is this not a standard feature of android????)
 - Termux for a linux environment on my phone (or even better NixOnDroid)